<aside>

 In the Interview

 - do not ramble!
-I am quite guilty of this, but do not add any excess information. being concise and to the point is a highly valuable skill
+I am quite guilty of this, but do not add any excess information. being concise and to the point is a valuable skill

 - smile often!
 I put a little sticky note on my computer that said “don’t forget to smile” when I was in the middle of my interviews